BOOKS

 Having published several poems and short stories in previous years and a poetry collection, ‘Muted Hellion’ in 2007,Jacqueline began 'The Two Seeings' novel in 2008.
 She also embarked on the Creative Writing MLitt at Glasgow University in 2009.
 In 2010 she ran Poetry@The Ivory and was later Chair of the Scottish Writers Centre.
 In January 2012, she had a Scots ballad published in the Long Poem Magazine entitled ‘Dumbie & the Devil’, which tells the true story of Janet Douglas, a Scottish witchfinder.
 Later that year Jacqueline graduated from the MLitt.

-Jacqueline also runs a private practice as an health & wellbeing consultant and certified professional homeopath for over twenty years.
-She was coordinator for the Ghana Homeopathy Project from 2014-17.
+Jacqueline also runs a private practice as an health & wellbeing consultant and certified professional homeopath for over twenty five years.
+She was Coordinator for the Ghana Homeopathy Project from 2014-17 and is now Chair of UK charity, Homeopathy in Africa which administers GHP.

 In 2013, Pothole Press published ‘Inspiration from the Common Wealth of Writers’ based on Ivory author interviews as an e-book, and in 2015 it was published in print by Fleming Publications, as was The Scottish Witchfinder in 2018.